 Please consider making a gift to Project Homeless Connect today to ensure we can continue to care for those most in need while also working to prevent the spread of COVID-19.
 These donations will also help us to ensure we can replenish supplies in the soon future.

 Please complete this form accurately to the best of your ability.
 Once received, we will contact you to schedule a drop-off/delivery in San Francisco.
-Please note that at this time we cannot accept homemade items.
+Please note that we cannot accept homemade items at this time.

 Make a donation to one of our Participant’s fundraising campaigns!
 Many of our Participants have created fundraising campaigns for specific needs to help them reach their goals.
 You can help them reach their goals through one of their HandUp campaigns!